-Other Fiduciary duties include avoiding personal conflicts of interest, exercising independent judgment, exercising reasonable care, skill and diligence in the execution of the Director’s function, a positive duty to declare an interest in any company transaction or arrangement and the obligation not to seek personal gain from this position.
+Other fiduciary duties include avoiding personal conflicts of interest, exercising independent judgement, exercising reasonable care, skill and diligence in the execution of the director’s function, a positive duty to declare an interest in any company transaction or arrangement and the obligation not to seek personal gain from this position.

 The appearance of limited companies more regularly from the mid-1980s was twinned with the UK’s economic growth as individuals could effectively start up companies free of any personal risk.

 If the business failed then the company was wound up.
 If it was successful, the directors (who were and still remain also the shareholders) would benefit.

 However, with the advent of such “risk-free” entrepreneurship (as we now refer to it) came the concern that fraud could be more easily perpetrated and the general public interest – particularly customers approached by these companies who may consequentially dispose of large funds on the basis of promises by such companies – could be at grave risk.